waelkarman/bunch-linux-metalayer/README.md

 ## IPC
 ##### ZeroMQ
-services and applications exchanging messages through a flaxible interprocess communication based on [ZeroMQ](https://zeromq.org/).
-This way applications written with any language could exchange rapidly informations and work as a single application.
-The interesting aspect of ZMQ is that the message exchanging is based on network protocols that allow to any node over the network to be reached.
+services and applications exchanging messages through a flexible interprocess communication based on [ZeroMQ](https://zeromq.org/).
+This way applications written with any language could exchange rapidly information and work as a single application.
+The interesting aspect of ZMQ is that the message exchanging is based on network protocols that allow any node over the network to be reached.
-For the specific case the following are the available messaging exchange models:<br/>
+For the specific case, the following are the available messaging exchange models:<br/>
 Request–Reply<br/>
 Publish–Subscribe<br/>